 Menswear styling service Trunk Club has been quietly building out a physical presence across the United States to complement its online subscription offering.
-Their expansion includes a clubhouse in Washington, DC, where Modern Fellows recently caught up with their team.
+Their expansion includes a clubhouse in Washington, DC, where Modern Fellows caught up with their team.

 The studio is part office, part warehouse and part fitting room.
 It houses a small army of Trunk Club’s DC-based stylists while rows of high-end menswear are stacked in a dedicated space in back.

 For customers, though, the main feature of the studio is a series of fitting and lounge areas designed by select Trunk Club partners.
 In DC that includes spaces from Billy Reid and Gladson.

 Allison Smith, director of sales for Trunk Club’s Washington, D.C.
 Studio, provided a tour and some background on its operations.

 The process?
 Make an appointment online via Trunk Club’s website and come in to meet your stylist, who will have hand-picked a series of pieces — everything from button downs, knits and jeans to watches, shoes and off the rack suits — depending on the preferences and price points you convey to your stylist.

 In addition, the company maintains their own made-to-measure service.
 Fittings are taken in-house via the same appointment process, and stylists help clients comb through reams of fabric from mills in Italy and the United States.
 The clothing is then manufactured in Asia and delivered back to the customer in about 6 weeks.
 Custom shirts begin at $240, jackets at $960 and suits at $1290.

 On a daily basis, Trunk Club averages about 25 fittings and consulting sessions with guys.